 Hi folks, Don here.
-Let me tell you a bit about the path that led me to Gaining Strength.
+Let me tell you a bit about me.

-By the age 12, as a result of exposure to superhero comic books containing ads for programs by Charles Atlas and Hercules II, the Kung Fu and Wide World of Sports television shows, and Strength and Health and Muscle Builder magazines, I developed a strong interest in both martial arts and bodybuilding.
+By the age 12, as a result of reading superhero comic books containing ads for programs by Charles Atlas and Hercules II, the Kung Fu and Wide World of Sports television shows, and Strength and Health and Muscle Builder magazines, I developed a strong interest in both martial arts and bodybuilding.

 I started to read everything I could get on these topics.
 The city library system had many good books on strength training, bodybuilding and martial arts and I used these to create my training programs.
-I started using isometrics and calisthenics, and built some equipment myself with help of my father when needed.
+I started using isometrics and calisthenics, and built some equipment myself with my father's help when needed.

 My parents gave me a basic set of barbells and dumbbells one Christmas before I was in junior high school, and I started training both martial arts and strength in our basement.
 I used money I earned delivering newspapers, cutting lawns and washing cars to purchase more equipment.
 Soon my basement gym had a pull-up bar, iron boots, a bench, a squat rack (one of my father’s co-workers welded it together for me from scrap pipes and had automobile rims for bases), and a home-made slant board for sit ups.
 I also had a home made sort-of heavy bag, home-made shurikens, and home-made nunchucks.